aaronpk/oauth-dpop-device-authorization-grant/draft-parecki-oauth-dpop-device-authorization-grant.md

-The OAuth 2.0 Device Authorization Grant {{RFC8628}} provides a mechanism for devices that lack a browser or have constrained input capabilities to obtain authorization.
+The OAuth 2.0 Device Authorization Grant {{RFC8628}} provides a mechanism for devices that lack a browser or have constrained input capabilities to obtain an OAuth {{RFC6749}} access token.
 The flow involves the device polling the token endpoint while the user authorizes the request on a separate, more capable device.
-Clients utilizing this flow are often public clients, as defined in Section 2.1 of {{RFC6749}}, making their issued tokens susceptible to theft and misuse.

 OAuth 2.0 Demonstrating Proof of Possession (DPoP) {{RFC9449}}
 introduces a mechanism for sender-constraining access and refresh